EYBlockchain/starlight/README.md

 - For imported contract addresses:
   - If you enter `"NA"`, Starlight will **deploy a fresh instance** of the contract and use its address as the constructor input.
   - **Note:** This auto-deployment is only supported for a fixed set of contracts stored [here](https://github.com/EYBlockchain/starlight/tree/master/contracts/Escrow-imports).

-Starlight handles secret initiation in the constructor by creating a proof at the setup stage.
-Since this inevitably creates a commitment to be sent your local db, simply restarting the zapp will **not** work.
-The blockchain will be aware of the constructor commitment, but your zapp will not.

 #### Deploy on public testnets